akydd/emulator/README.md

 ## Processor

-It is a 16 bit processor with
+This "emulates" a fictional 16-bit processor with
 * 2 data registers, R1 and R2
 * two address registers, A1 and A2
 * zero flag Z